-The majority of Americans remain under stay-at-home orders during this health crisis, resulting in the pausing or cancelling of most production projects and avenues for content creation.
+The majority of Americans remain under stay-at-home orders, social distancing during this health crisis.
+This is resulting in the pausing or cancelling of most production projects and avenues for content creation.
 Marketers and production personnel are, rightly, considered non-essential with few exceptions.

 This leaves some of our clients wondering, “what are our options for creating content to keep our message in front of potential customers and clients, especially without your in-person involvement?”
 Our response is first and foremost: “what are the most important and appropriate messages you want to communicate?”